jordanebelanger/UnReSwift/README.md

 }
 ```

 Notice the `reduce` function requirement.
 Traditionally, the store state modification routine happens inside a switch case of one of your reducers.
-In UnReswift, that routine is the `reduce` function of an `Action` itself.
+In UnReSwift, that routine is the `reduce` function of an `Action` itself.

 Here is an example applied to the common counter problem: